Catherine Cornaro: Life

 The Cornaro family had produced four Doges.
 Her family had long associations with Cyprus, especially with regard to trade and commerce.
 In the Episkopi area, in the Limassol District, the Cornaro family administered various sugar mills and exported Cypriot products to Venice.

-Catherine was painted by Dürer, Titian, Bellini and Giorgione.
+Catherine was painted by Bellini, Dürer, Titian, and Giorgione.

 Succession of James II

 On the death of the Cypriot King John II in 1458, the succession was disputed between his daughter Charlotte and her illegitimate half-brother James, who tried to seize the island.
 On the strength of the marriage of Louis of Savoy to Charlotte, the duke of Savoy claimed the island and Charlotte was named Queen.
-In 1468 Catherine, through negotiations by her father and uncle, was offered to James as his wife.
+In 1468, Catherine, through negotiations by her father and uncle, was offered to James as his wife.
 The marriage was extremely advantageous to the Republic of Venice as it could henceforth secure the commercial rights and other privileges of Venice in Cyprus.
 The proposal was agreed to, and the contract was signed in 1468, strengthening James's position.